GNOME/glib/docs/toolchain-requirements.md

 Your compiler must support `alloca()`, defined in `<alloca.h>` (or `<malloc.h>` on Windows) and it must accept a non-constant argument.

-(C11) support for type redefinition
+C11 support for type redefinition
 ---

-**This requirement has been temporarily suspended (on account of OpenBSD carrying an old version of gcc) but it will probably return in the future.**
+_Hard requirement._

 Your compiler must allow “a typedef name [to] be redefined to denote the same type as it currently does”, as per C11 §6.7, item 3.